evgeniya1/crude_oil_price_prediction/README.md

 ![](https://github.com/evgeniya1/Flatiron_final_project/blob/master/figs/original_data.png)

-For regression problem the original price in USD is log-transformed and leveled/detrended, so that it lies within (-1,1) region, to avoid scaling issues for growing over time and large differences in magnitude.
+For regression problem the original price in USD is log-transformed and leveled/detrended, so that it lies within (-1,1) interval, to avoid scaling issues for growing over time and large differences in magnitude.
+After that the data is smoothed (using savgol_filter from scipy.signal package) to filted noise which leads to better prediction results.
+For instance, in case of ARIMA model discussed below mean absolute percentage error drops from 5.5 % (for raw data) to 4.4 % (smoothed data).

 ## Forecast one month ahead using two years of data